MinsuKin/42-Quebec/16_INCEPTION/README.md

 - mariadb -- a Docker container that contains MariaDB.

 ## Notes
-- The latest tag is prohibited.
 - No password must be present in the Dockerfiles.
 - It is mandatory to use environment variables.
-- It is strongly recommended to use a .env file to store environment variables.
-- Your volumes will be available in the /home/login/data folder of the host machine using Docker.
+- The volumes will be available in the /home/login/data folder of the host machine using Docker.
 - All credentials, API keys, environment variables, etc. must be saved locally in a .env file.

 ##  Screenshot